BlwAvg/helpers/NanoKVM_HID_Updater.md

 **NOTE:** These changes are lost on boot.
 Check the boot section for updating /etc/init.d/S03usbdev

-### 1. Figure out what HID information you want to use.
-DeviceHunt.com is great.
-The link pulls up the HID information for Logitech.
+### 1. Determine Alternative HID IDs you want to use
 Use [DeviceHunt.com](https://devicehunt.com/view/type/usb/vendor/046D).
 This link defaults to Logitech, but uses whatever you want.

 ### 2. Stop the usb device